 Writing about SCARF and the new field of “neuroleadership”, author Manie Bosman highlights its importance, “Understanding that the human brain is primarily a social organ which perceives the workplace as a social environment can help leaders manage and facilitate these needs to the benefit of the individual and the team.”
 The relevancy of this awareness is salient for every leader.
 To Bosman’s point, these functions of the brain can also be managed by leaders to the detriment of the individual.
 Teams and organizations are often mismanaged through sheer lack of awareness of the impact that certain policies and practices have on the brain.
 Insufficient knowledge of these dynamics can lead to activation of the brain’s threat response and not the reward centers.
 Weak and ineffective employer – employee feedback is just one example of how the brain gets triggered to closed, defensive neurophysical responses.

 Organizational structure plays a major role in how the five domains of SCARF will be activated.
 Power and compensatory arrangements within organizations filter down to the micro level where each employee experience their status within the group.
 The brain determines status in relation or measurement to others.

 According to David Rock, “The brain maintains a complex map for the “pecking order” of the people surrounding you.”
-For example, recent studies at Brigham Young University and Princeton in group decision-making showed that when women are outnumbered in group settings, they speak up less than 75% of the time.
+For example, studies at Brigham Young University and Princeton in group decision-making showed that when women are outnumbered in group settings, they speak up less than 75% of the time.
 Interestingly, participation by the women improved when the decision-making was consensus driven and not by majority rule.